mongodb/mongodb-atlas-kubernetes/README.md

 ### Step 2.
 Create Atlas Cluster

 **1.** Create Atlas API Key Secret
 In order to work with Atlas Operator you'll need to provide the [authentication information](https://docs.atlas.mongodb.com/configure-api-access) that would allow the Atlas Operator communicate with Atlas API.
 You need to create the secret first:
 ```
 kubectl create secret generic my-atlas-key \
          --from-literal="orgId=<the_atlas_organization_id>" \
          --from-literal="publicApiKey=<the_atlas_api_public_key>" \
          --from-literal="privateApiKey=<the_atlas_api_private_key>"
 ```
-**2.** Create `AtlasProject` Custom resource
+**2.** Create `AtlasProject` Custom Resource

 `AtlasProject` represents Atlas Project in our Kubernetes cluster.
-Note: Property `connectionSecretRef` should reference the Secret `my-atlas-key` that was created in previous step:
+Note: Property `connectionSecretRef` should reference the Secret `my-atlas-key` that was created in the previous step:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: atlas.mongodb.com/v1